iggy-smart/voice-alt/female-voice-en.md

 [SMART criteria - Wikipedia](https://en.wikipedia.org/wiki/SMART_criteria)

 ## Specific
-What is result?
-Why it's important? (+W) What/where.
-Resources and limitations
+(S) What is result?
+Specific and detailed.
+What/where.

 ## Relevant
-Why do you need it?
+(+W) Why do you need it?
+Why we are setting this goal ?

-Checklist is it good time for it: resources, time/__requirements__.
-Requirements can include some previous exercies.
+(R) Checklist is it good time for it.
+Do you have enough of resources? (define amount of resources. time/experience/requirements/etc).
+Requirements can include some previous exercises.

 ## Achievable
-How to achieve.
+(A) How to achieve.

+(..)
 Other's experience.

-Do you have enough of resources? (define amount of resources. time/experience/etc)
+(-F) Fail case.
+Half-done.

 ## Measurable
-How to get you done it?
+(M) How to get you done it?
 Defenition of done.
+How to measure progress.

 ## Time-bound
+(T) No deadlines defined here.
+We left practice schedule to yourself.
+So you can define your timeline.

-No deadlines.
-Let's try put here time for one exercise or complexity in stars.
-Do until you pass M.
+We put here time for one exercise or complexity in stars (N stars out of 5).
+Do until you pass defenition of done.

+## +Evaluate and re-adjust
+(+E) Faced with a continuous problem?
+It’s time to take a step back and re-adjust sub-goal/practice method.

-## -Donos
+## -Warns / -Donos
-What you should avoid.
+(-W)(-D) What you should avoid.

-## +Why
-Why we are setting this goal (R?)

 ## +Links
-Links/references to examples/guides
+(+L) Links/references to examples/guides

 # Overview
 ## These exercises are designed to counteract the effects of